MrEd Designer logo links contact support download overview

 5. Conclusion :

-MrEd Designer allows you to create very easily and quickly graphical user interfaces, and to instantly see the result of your work.
+MrEd Designer makes it possible to design GUI very easily in a WYSIWIG fashion.
 This is the first release, but I will try to update it as often as possible.

-If you have any idea, or suggestion, please visit the « Contact » section.
+If you have ideas, or suggestions, please visit the « Contact » section.